20 Best Action Fight Scenes In Fighting Movies, Ranked (For You To Disagree With).

 Talk about commanding the respect of the bad guys.

-The great battle which follows is well choreographed, and the build-up and the use of the enclosed space in the crowded elevator make this a creative and memorable scene, I felt it needed to be on this list as well.
+The great battle that follows is well choreographed, and the build-up and the use of the enclosed space in the crowded elevator make this a creative and memorable scene.
+I felt it needed to be on this list as well.

 Star Wars: The Phantom Menace (1999)

-The second honorable mention is the climactic fight between Darth Maul (Ray Park) and Obi-Wan Kenobi (Ewan McGregor), and Qui-Gon Jinn (Liam Neeson) in Star Wars Episode 1: The Phantom Menace.
+The second honorable mention is the climactic fight between Darth Maul (Ray Park), Obi-Wan Kenobi (Ewan McGregor), and Qui-Gon Jinn (Liam Neeson) in Star Wars Episode 1: The Phantom Menace.

 We have seen great lightsaber fights before – I’m especially fond of the fight between Darth Vader and Luke Skywalker in Star Wars Episode 5 from the original trilogy, where Darth Vader cuts off Luke’s hand.

-But the old lightsaber battle scenes immediately seemed a bit dated when we saw Darth Maul wielding a double-bladed lightsaber and battling two Jedi at once.
+But the old lightsaber battle scenes immediately seemed a bit dated when we saw Darth Maul wielding a double-bladed lightsaber and battling two Jedi simultaneously.

 And it doesn’t hurt, either, that Ray Park is an amazing martial artist.